 These are normally harmless and may go away without treatment but in many cases they are too painful to ignore.

 Fungal nail infections can cause a thickening and curvature of the nail.
 These can be shaped and thinned down.
 Treatment may not be necessary in mild cases, however if left untreated it may spread to other nails.

 Our foot health practitioners can provide advice and treatments if necessary.

 People with diabetes, peripheral neuropathy, or circulatory disorders should be alert to even minor foot problems.
 Unfortunately these disorders make you more susceptible to infection and may lead to gangrene and amputation in severe cases.

-Daily foot care and regular check-ups every 4-12 weeks are essential.
-Our practitioners receive specialist diabetes training to ensure you always get the best possible care.
+Daily foot care and regular check-ups, at least annually are essential.
+Our practitioners help to protect your feet and ensure you always get the best possible care.